 - Easy on/off switch…no climbing behind the tree

 - 7.5 feet, $999 retail price (other sizes available)

 - Comes with a 3 year warranty–complete coverage

 - Simple and easy to set up–lights go on as you add sections

 - Less expensive…$300 retail price

 - Comes with a 100% satisfaction guarantee, but I couldn’t find a warranty

 Overall, my choice would definitely be the Balsam Hill tree.
-The amount of lights and branch tips, the fullness and the incredible realness of the tree all made a difference—and then seeing them side-by-side really sealed the deal.
+The amount of Christmas tree lights and branch tips, the fullness, diameter, and the incredible realness of the tree all made a difference—and then seeing them side-by-side really sealed the deal.

 There is a big price difference, and normally I’m a budget girl, and don’t like to spend a lot.
 But I also appreciate a good deal, and there are some things that are worth investing in.
 Buying such a high quality, beautiful tree, with so many lovely features and useable accessories may be worth the extra cost for an expensive tree.
 It’s one of the best artificial Christmas trees I’ve seen.
 I know it’s a lot more expensive, so it’s important to understand exactly what the differences are, and what you would be getting for your money.